awsdocs/aws-kms-developer-guide/doc_source/alias-access.md

 As always, you should exercise caution when giving principals permission to delete a resource\.
 However, deleting an alias has no effect on the associated CMK\.
 Although it might cause a failure in an application that relies on the alias, if you mistakenly delete an alias, you can recreate it\.
 + `kms:DeleteAlias` for the alias\.
 Provide this permission in an IAM policy attached to the principal who is allowed to delete the alias\.

-  The following example policy statement specifies the alias in a `Resource` element\.
+  The following example IAM policy statement specifies the alias in a `Resource` element\.
 But you can list multiple alias ARNs or specify an alias pattern, such as `"test*"`, You can also specify a `Resource` value of `"*"` to allow the principal to delete any alias in the account and Region\.

   ```
   {